-Bruce was the director of the Adult Degree Evening Program (ADEP) from 2005 to 2010.
+Bruce was the director of the Cal Lutheran Adult Degree Evening Program (ADEP) from 2005 to 2010.
 During that time, the ADEP grew three new majors, expanded to two satellite sites, and experienced a 10% growth in admissions.
-He is currently the chair of the California Lutheran University Organizational Leadership Bachelor of Science major.
 He has conducted scientific and applied research in organizational leadership, sport psychology, and organization development, and career development.

 - Doctorate in Industrial/Organizational Psychology, Alliant International University